Hit Records 1954-1982

 - Original R&B songs hitting the charts alongside their pop covers in the mid-‘50s

-This is a must-have reference for music history enthusiasts!
-But, remember our print run is very limited.
+This is a must-have reference for music-history enthusiasts!

 |Dimensions||8.5 × 1.25 × 11 in|